raceychan/lihil/LIHIL_COPILOT.md

 1. **Never use `@app.get("/path")` syntax** - Use `@app.sub("/path").get` instead
 2. **Create Route objects first** - Then apply HTTP method decorators
-3. **Use Payload for request bodies** - Not BaseModel or plain dicts
+3. **Use Payload for request bodies** - Note that BaseModel, dataclasses,typeddict are supported
 4. **Check existing patterns** - Look at how the codebase structures routes
 5. **Include routes properly** - Use `app.include_routes()` or pass to constructor
 6. **Handle path parameters correctly** - They're extracted automatically